0xchase/lecture-6/readme.md

 *open add.rs*

 Rust won't let you do this for two reasons:
-1) Because we'll now have conflicting implementations of the Add trait
+1) Because we'll now have conflicting implementations of the Add trait.
+Unlike in some languages, Rust will not prefer the implementation in the more local scope.
-2) Only traits defined in the current cate can be implemented for an arbitrary type
+2) Only traits defined in the current crate can be implemented for an arbitrary type

 ### Implement iterator for your own trait